 Some reasons for inadequate temperature rise when the supplemental heat is engaged at the thermostat are:

 - The outside thermometer control will not allow the supplemental heat to come on if the outside temperature is not below the balance point.

 - Incorrect wiring to the supplemental coils.

 - Incorrect or failed coils.

-- In the air conditioning mode, measure the temperature difference across a supply and return.
-This difference should be in the range of 14 to 20 degrees Fahrenheit.
+In the air conditioning mode, measure the temperature difference across a supply and return.
+This difference should be 14 to 19 degrees Fahrenheit.
 The reasons for low or high measurements will be the same as outlined for the heat mode above.